-For more information on K/1 Standards Based Report Cards, visit the website at LISD SBRC Site. or in Spanish click here.
+For more information on K/1 Standards Based Report Cards, visit the website at LISD SBRC Site.

 PROMOTION / RETENTION

 Promotion from Kindergarten to first grade and first grade to second grade shall be based on mastery of the grade-level standards (essential knowledge and skills) as demonstrated through skills observed/assessed by the teacher, individual student work, and portfolios/collections of each student's work (EIE Local).
 In a circumstance where student retention is under consideration, campus personnel should take into consideration: